Exploring The Mysteries of Easter Island

-Seeing as the island is about seven miles wide and 15 miles long, I ditched the idea of a tour bus or even renting a car.
-I was going to hike and bike my way around Easter Island.
+Seeing as Easter Island is only about seven miles wide and 15 miles long, I ditched the idea of a tour bus or even renting a car.
+Given the relatively small landmass I decided to hike and bike my way around Easter Island.

 Arriving to Easter Island from Santiago

 There is really only one way to get to Easter Island– by plane.
-The majority of flights depart from Santiago, Chile, on LATAM (formerly LAN) Airlines.
+The majority of flights to Easter Island depart from Santiago, Chile, on LATAM (formerly LAN) Airlines.

 Arriving at Mataveri Airport, the entire plane crowds into a small baggage claim area.
 While waiting, you can visit the CONAF booth to purchase the entry ticket to the national park on the island (current cost is $80 USD or 54,000 CH Peso).